Quick answer

 Find the right sound direction for your video

-Start by identifying the job of the clip: stronger hook, cleaner transitions, voice-safe support, or more replay pressure.
+Start by identifying the job of the clip: stronger hook, cleaner transitions, voice-safe support, product reveal, or more replay pressure.

 Last updated

-Last updated on March 18, 2026.
+Last reviewed on May 18, 2026.
 Refresh this page when public examples, public stats, or platform-specific guidance materially changes.